"An Evening with Ta-Nehisi Coates "

 Street and Davis Performance Hall, Anne and Ellen Fife Theatre

-This performance will last approximately two hours, including an audience Q&A.
+This performance will last approximately 90 minutes, including an audience Q&A.

 *Run times listed here are based on information provided at this time and are subject to change.